Compliance and Student Right-to-Know

 Our Student Right-to-Know web page provides information for prospective and current students.
 Graduation and transfer rates, safety on campus, equity in athletics, financial aid, and student privacy are a few information items the College hopes students and parents will find useful.

-Northern Wyoming Community College District is accredited by the Higher Learning Commission of the North Central Association.
+Northern Wyoming Community College District is accredited by the Higher Learning Commission.
 The Nursing Program is accredited by the National League of Nursing Accrediting Commission and the Dental Hygiene Program is accredited by the Commission on Dental Accreditation.

 We, the campus police department, exist to serve all people within our campus with respect, fairness and compassion.
 We are committed to the prevention of crime and protection of life and property; the preservation of peace, order & safety; the enforcement of laws and ordinances; and the safeguarding of constitutional guarantees.